Counseling to Enhance Women's Lives

 The counseling begins with telling your story.
 My practice provides a private setting to talk about areas for acceptance, growth or change.
 In order for us to work well together, you'll need to feel understood.

 Therapy is different things for different people.
 Some people are looking for a place to have a confidential conversation.
 Others are looking for information, tools or guidance.
 It may be that you are trying to understand how to deal with a loss, a current or a past difficulty.
-You may want to build your faith that you can handle what life throws at you.
-Or, that you want to draw more on that side of yourself that is strong and at ease.
+It may be time to break a pattern in your life that has not been serving you.
+You may want to build your faith that you can handle what comes your way.

 Gain Support and Knowledge